-INTRODUCTION: Hyperprolactinemia is the most common endocrine disorder of the hypothalamo-pituitary axis resulting from over secretion of prolactin (PRL).
-The presence of biologically inactive PRL isoform macroprolactin (MPRL) in the serum causes interference in the PRL immunoassay, resulting in erroneously high PRL results.
-The presence of MPRL in the serum can be detected by simple, inexpensive and routine polyethylene glycol (PEG) precipitation method.
-In this study; the incidence of MPRL in hyperprolactinemic sera, and the clinical symptoms and signs of hyper/macroprolactinemic patients will be evaluated.
+INTRODUCTION: Hyperprolactinemia is the most common endocrine disorder of the hypothalamo-pituitary axis and is a result of the over secretion of prolactin (PRL).
+The presence of the biologically inactive PRL isoform macroprolactin (MPRL) in serum causes interference in the PRL immunoassay, resulting in erroneously high PRL results.
+The presence of MPRL in serum can be detected using the simple, inexpensive, and routine polyethylene glycol (PEG) precipitation method.
+This study is an evaluation of the incidence of MPRL in hyperprolactinemic sera and the clinical symptoms and signs of hyper/macroprolactinemic patients.

-METHODS: Data of 73 hyperprolactinemic patients were obtained from the Laboratory Information System and file screenings were made for the demographic, clinical charactreristics and findings of the patients
+METHODS: The data of 73 hyperprolactinemic patients were retrieved from the laboratory information system and screened for the demographic details, clinical characteristics, and findings of the patients.

-RESULTS: Macroprolactinemia was detected in 13.7 % of patients with hyperprolactinemia.
-Serum PRL, PRL % recovery, diluted PRL % recovery values of macroprolactinemic patients after PEG precipitation were significantly lower than those of hyperprolactinemic patients (p<0.0001).
-While there was no significant difference in the percentage of infertility and headache cases in hyperprolactinemic and macroprolactinemic patients, the percentages of oligo/ amenorrhoea, galactorrhoea, radiological findings (pituitary adenomas) were significantly higher in hyperprolactinemic patients (p<0.0001).
+RESULTS: Macroprolactinemia was detected in 13.7 % of the patients with hyperprolactinemia.
+The serum PRL, PRL percentage recovery, and diluted PRL percentage recovery values of macroprolactinemic patients after PEG precipitation were significantly lower than those of hyperprolactinemic patients (p<0.0001).
+While there was no significant difference in the percentage of infertility or headache cases among the hyperprolactinemic and macroprolactinemic patients, the percentage of oligo/amenorrhea, galactorrhea, and radiological findings (pituitary adenomas) was significantly greater in the hyperprolactinemic patients (p<0.0001).

-DISCUSSION AND CONCLUSION: Measurement of serum MPRL levels by routine PEG precipitation in hyperprolactinemic patients may be very effective in avoiding unnecessary tests and treatments during diagnosis process and follow-up of patients.
+DISCUSSION AND CONCLUSION: Measurement of serum MPRL levels using routine PEG precipitation in hyperprolactinemic patients may be very effective in avoiding unnecessary tests and treatments during the diagnosis process and follow-up of patients.